Hugo Haase

 Hugo Haase (29 September 1863 – 7 November 1919) was a German socialist politician, jurist and pacifist.
-With Friedrich Ebert, he co-chaired of the Council of the People's Deputies after the German Revolution of 1918–19.
+With Friedrich Ebert, he co-chaired of the Council of the People's Deputies during the German Revolution of 1918–19.

 Early life

 Hugo Haase was born on 29 September 1863 in Allenstein, East Prussia, Germany (now Olsztyn, Poland), the son of Jewish shoemaker and small businessman, Nathan Haase, and his wife Pauline (née Anker).

 After attending the Gymnasium at Rastenburg, Haase studied law in Königsberg (now Kaliningrad, Russia), joined the Social Democratic Party of Germany (SPD) in 1887 and the next year established himself as a lawyer.
 He was the first socialist lawyer in East Prussia and took on clients mainly from the lower classes (workers, peasants), journalists and socialist functionaries.
 In 1894, Haase became the first Social Democrat in the municipal parliament (Stadtverordnetenversammlung) of Königsberg.
 In 1897, he was elected to the Reichstag in a by-election.